 Getting grass seed to grow can be a battle.
 Depending on where you live, your reason for seeding, and the type of grass you want to plant, the seeding process can change.
 In our guide on when and how to plant grass seed, we provide:

 Can You Plant Grass Seed in The Spring?

-Grass seed can be planted in the spring; however, it is considerably easier to plant warm season grasses in the spring.
-Cool season grasses struggle with germination in the spring as the soil temperatures and weather conditions are not ideal.
+Grass seeds can be planted in the spring; however, it is considerably easier to plant warm-season grasses in the spring.
+Cool-season grasses struggle with germination in the spring as the soil temperatures and weather conditions are not ideal.

-With warm season grasses, it is best to wait until the late spring when the average temperatures outside are moving closer to 80 degrees.
+With warm-season grasses, it is best to wait until late spring when the average temperatures outside are moving closer to 80 degrees.
 With spring seeding, there are specific steps to ensure that your seeing is successful.

 What to Expect When Seeding